-With two months left until the end of the program, the JP has managed to strengthen institutional structures and contributed to improving the living conditions of the target population, by having a positive impact on the planning and implementation processes of public policies aimed at early childhood, from an intersectoral perspective, based on evidence and with a gender approach.
-Some of the main achievements during 2020 and 2021, are the following:
+The JP has managed to strengthen institutional structures and contributed to improving the living conditions of the target population, by having a positive impact on the planning and implementation processes of public policies aimed at early childhood, from an intersectoral perspective, based on evidence and with a gender approach.
+Some of the main achievements are the following:

-- Generation of synergies with the strategic cooperation framework of the UN System through the incorporation in the Program design of the principles and priorities already established in the UNDSCF and in other strategic documents, which has contributed to the internal coherence of the actions implemented by the UN System and strengthened the lines of work prioritized by government counterparts to advance towards the SDGs fulfilment.
-The collaboration of other agencies in the implementation of the program as well as the articulation with other Joint programs, carried out in the country have also promoted the generation of synergies. - Agile production of timely evidence that represents a valuable input for public policies for early childhood care, which has been particularly relevant for measuring the impacts of the pandemic on boys and girls, households, care labor market, and on social organization of care, informing decision-making based on evidence, and identifying new lines of action to respond to the COVID-19 crisis. - Consolidation of intersectoral institutional structures to promote a comprehensive approach to early childhood and the care system, through the creation and strengthening of four Provincial Boards, and the technical support provided at the provincial level and also to 18 municipalities for the development of Early Childhood Strategies. - Strengthening of innovative processes, such as the creation of the Federal Map on Care, the first platform of its kind (with a unified registration and information system on care services available in the country); also the elaboration of a methodological tool for the scaling up of the provincial and municipal Early Childhood Boards; the implementation of a system of indicators on early childhood that offers strategic inputs to the National Tax and Social Identification System; and the diagnosis of possible innovative strategies for financing services for early childhood. - Promotion of exchange and learning among the actors involved, by strengthening the skills of early care and education personnel, carrying out different trainings for coordinators of child development centers and the generation of opportunities for joint work between different provinces, which has turned out to be an innovative mechanism in the elaboration of provincial public policies for early childhood.
-Training processes have also been generated for members of social movements that carry out early childhood care activities in different parts of the country, and for government officials from national, provincial, and municipal executive areas. - Expansion of the scope of the actions through communication campaigns aimed at the entire population, for prevention, information and awareness of parenting practices that respect children's rights and for the recognition and valorization of care economy.
+• Generation of synergies with the strategic cooperation framework of the UN System through the incorporation in the Program design of the principles and priorities already established in the UNDSCF and in other strategic documents, which has contributed to the internal coherence of the actions implemented by the UN System and strengthened the lines of work prioritized by government counterparts to advance towards the SDGs fulfilment.
+The collaboration of other agencies in the implementation of the program as well as the articulation with other Joint programs, carried out in the country have also promoted the generation of synergies.

+• Agile production of timely evidence that represents a valuable input for public policies for early childhood care, which has been particularly relevant for measuring the impacts of the pandemic on boys and girls, households, care labor market, and on social organization of care, informing decision-making based on evidence, and identifying new lines of action to respond to the COVID-19 crisis.

+• Consolidation of intersectoral institutional structures to promote a comprehensive approach to early childhood and the care system, through the creation and strengthening of four Provincial Boards, and the technical support provided at the provincial level and also to 18 municipalities for the development of Early Childhood Strategies.

+• Strengthening of innovative processes, such as the creation of the Federal Map on Care, the first platform of its kind (with a unified registration and information system on care services available in the country); also the elaboration of a methodological tool for the scaling up of the provincial and municipal Early Childhood Boards; the implementation of a system of indicators on early childhood that offers strategic inputs to the National Tax and Social Identification System; and the diagnosis of possible innovative strategies for financing services for early childhood.

+• Promotion of exchange and learning among the actors involved, by strengthening the skills of early care and education personnel, carrying out different trainings for coordinators of child development centers and the generation of opportunities for joint work between different provinces, which has turned out to be an innovative mechanism in the elaboration of provincial public policies for early childhood.
+Training processes have also been generated for members of social movements that carry out early childhood care activities in different parts of the country, and for government officials from national, provincial, and municipal executive areas.

+• Expansion of the scope of the actions through communication campaigns aimed at the entire population, for prevention, information and awareness of parenting practices that respect children's rights and for the recognition and valorization of care economy.
 Communication pieces related to care work have been adapted for their replication in several governmental and non-governmental spaces.
 In addition, training materials have been disseminated and different radio messages, podcasts and other multimedia products have been produced.

 Result 1: By the end of its execution, the Joint Programme will have contributed to the design, implementation, and monitoring of intersectoral early childhood strategies at the subnational level which will reach up to approximately 850,000 children, including indigenous population, living in rural and/or remote areas, and children with disabilities, and to the reduction of the inequality gaps in early childhood care (0-6 years old).
-Estimated rate of completion as of 31 Dec 2021: 95% education workers, and the parenting skills of the families, from a rights perspective and with a gender approach.